FAQ – Legal Compensation and Health Insurance

 Q: What happens if a patient dies before the case is resolved?

-If a patient dies before a case is resolved, their estate is able to continue pursuing the case.
-In addition to the claim of exposure causing disease, the estate may pursue a wrongful death lawsuit.
+If a patient dies before a case is resolved, the case usually transitions seamlessly to the patients next of kin.
+After they pass away, their estate is able to continue pursuing the case.
+In addition to the claim of exposure causing disease, the estate would then pursue a wrongful death lawsuit.

-Q: Can a patient still sue if they file other claims such as VA benefits, worker’s comp, etc.?
+Q: Can a patient still sue if they file other claims such as VA benefits, worker’s comp, social security disability, etc.?

 The Consolidated Omnibus Reconciliation Act or “COBRA” allows employees to retain their health insurance with a previous company after quitting, being fired, or being laid off.
 This program allows workers to maintain their current health coverage in the case of life change.

 Q: What are a patient’s options if they cannot get healthcare coverage?